High external linking issue means that a specific URL contains numerous links to third-part websites.

 The importance of the issue

-John Mueller, a Google employee, tells about outbound links:
+John Mueller, a Google employee, tells about outbound references:

-Or because it’s an advertisement or if it’s being done in your site’s comments and you’re not really sure how good those links are.
+Or because it’s an advertisement or if it’s being done in your site’s comments and you’re not really sure how good those references are.

 In all of these situations your pages aren’t linking out because you think the other page is a great match for users.